1. Design & Illustration

 Step 3

-Add a Photo Filter adjustment layer and pick the color #47f4de
+Add a Photo Filter adjustment layer and pick the color #47f4de:

 Step 4

-adjustment layer and bring the Midtones value up to 1.34.
+Create a Levels adjustment layer and bring the Midtones value up to 1.34.
 Paint on the areas around the middle of the scene to make the middle (shown in the screenshot below) brighter.

 8. Add the Color and Light